rk0cc/unicode-string-contain-check/README.md

 <br>

-It should be fine for other language, otherwise, please create new issue to solving problem
+It should be fine for other language, otherwise, please create new issue to solve the problem

 <hr>